marufrahmangit/cybersecurity-portfolio/README.md

 The professional certificates have prepared me for industry-ready jobs where my ultimate goal is to become a Security Analyst.
 The role suits me perfectly because I have strong analytical abilities, persistence, eagerness to adapt and learn, a can-do attitude, problem-solving skills, tech skills, and communication skills to address problems and emerging threats.
 As of July 2024, I am preparing to take the IBM Cybersecurity Analyst Professional and the CompTIA Security+ certificates.

 # Portfolio
-I have built a cybersecurity portfolio showcasing various tasks and projects completed during my journey to earn professional Cybersecurity Certificates.
+This is my cybersecurity portfolio showcasing various tasks and projects completed during my journey to earn professional Cybersecurity Certificates.
 These programs have provided insights into:

 - Programming for cybersecurity tasks
-- Frameworks and controls that inform security operations
+- Frameworks and controls in security operations
 - SIEM tools for cybersecurity
 - Detecting and responding to incidents using an intrusion detection system
 - Performing packet capture and analysis
+- Governance, Risk and Compliance (GRC)

 Additionally, it has paved the way for me to pursue one of the following cybersecurity roles: